|Ms. Sophie Zurquiyah-Rousset||CEO & Director||895.62k||N/A||1967|

 |Mr. Stephane-Paul Frydman||Chief Financial Officer and Sr. Exec.
-Vice-Pres of Fin. & Strategy||771.87k||N/A||53|
+Vice-Pres of Fin. & Strategy||723.76k||N/A||1964|

 |Mr. Pascal Rouiller||Group COO, Sr. EVP - Equipment, Corp.
-Officer and CEO of Sercel||772.46k||N/A||63|
+Officer and CEO of Sercel||724.32k||N/A||1954|

-|Ms. Catherine Leveau||Sr. VP of Investor Relations||N/A||N/A||58|
+|Ms. Catherine Leveau||Sr. VP of Investor Relations||N/A||N/A||1959|

 CGG, a geoscience company, provides data imaging, seismic data characterization, geoscience, and petroleum engineering consulting services to the oil and gas exploration and production industry in North America, the Central and South Americas, Europe, Africa, the Middle East, and the Asia Pacific.
-It operates in Equipment; Contractual Data Acquisition; and Geology, Geophysics & Reservoir (GGR) segments.
-The Equipment segment develops and produces seismic equipment in the land and marine seismic markets, and offers customer support services.
+The company's Equipment segment develops and produces seismic equipment in the land and marine seismic markets, and offers customer support services.
 This segment offers geophysical equipment for seismic data acquisition, including seismic recording equipment, software, and seismic sources for land or marine.
-The Contractual Data Acquisition segment provides geophysical acquisition services comprising land, marine, airborne, and seabed.
+Its Contractual Data Acquisition segment provides geophysical acquisition services comprising land, marine, airborne, and seabed.
 It offers marine seismic 2D and 3D, and marine seismic contract data acquisition and multi-client surveys services.
-As of December 31, 2016, this segment had a fleet of five 3D high capacity vessels and two source vessels.
-It is also involved in the acquisition and onsite processing of seismic data acquired on land areas; acquisition, processing, and interpretation of airborne geophysical data on land or offshore; collection, processing, and interpretation of data related to the earth's surface and the soils; and in-house acquisition and data processing of marine gravity and bathymetry.
-The GGR segment develops and licenses multi-client seismic surveys; processes seismic data; sells seismic data processing and reservoir characterization software; offers geoscience and petroleum engineering consulting services; collects, develops, and licenses geological data; and provides data management services and software.
+As of December 31, 2017, this segment had a fleet of five 3D high capacity vessels.
+It is also involved in the acquisition and onsite processing of seismic data acquired on land areas; acquisition, processing, and interpretation of airborne geophysical data on land or offshore; collection, processing, and interpretation of data related to the earth's surface, the soils, and rocks beneath; acquisition and data processing of marine gravity and magnetic data; development and licensing of commercial software; and licensing of data from gravity and magnetics data.
+The company's Geology, Geophysics & Reservoir segment develops and licenses multi-client seismic surveys; processes seismic data; sells seismic data processing and reservoir characterization software; offers geoscience and petroleum engineering consulting services; collects, develops, and licenses geological data; and provides data management services and software.
 The company was formerly known as Compagnie Générale de Géophysique ?
 Veritas SA and changed its name to CGG in 2013.
 CGG was founded in 1931 and is headquartered in Paris, France.

-CGG’s ISS Governance QualityScore as of February 1, 2018 is 6.
-The pillar scores are Audit: 1; Board: 6; Shareholder Rights: 2; Compensation: 10.
+CGG’s ISS Governance QualityScore as of June 1, 2018 is 4.
+The pillar scores are Audit: 1; Board: 3; Shareholder Rights: 2; Compensation: 9.